BACON IS MAGIC

 I traveled solo through Latin America trying to figure out what my life is all about.
 Not knowing Spanish I connected with people through the universal language of food.
 I realized I couldn’t go back to my old life so I kept traveling and eating.

 The longer I travel the more I see that the culture of a place is found in its food.
 So you won’t see us hiking many mountains, We’d rather stay at the bottom and meet the farmers, fishermen, winemakers and food producers.

-Check out my latest YouTube video here and you would make my day if you could subscribe to the channel!
+Check out our latest YouTube video here and you would make our day if you could subscribe to the channel!
 No fancy YouTube account needed just an email address.